 "School safety audit" means a written assessment of the safety conditions in each public school to (1) identify and, if necessary, develop solutions for physical safety concerns, including building security issues and (2) identify and evaluate any patterns of student safety concerns occurring on school property or at school-sponsored events.
 Solutions and responses include recommendations for structural adjustments, changes in school safety procedures, and revisions to the ACPS for Student Code of Conduct.
-The audit is consistent with a list of items identified by the VCSCS to be reviewed and evaluated.
+The audit is consistent with a list of items to be identified, reviewed and evaluated by the Virginia Center for School and Campus Safety.
 As part of each audit, ACPS creates a detailed and accurate floor plan for each school building or certifies that the existing floor plan is sufficiently detailed and accurate.